jmossadnik/age_n_labor-transition_rates/README.md

 # Time Series Visualization

-This is a Dash app that visualizes time series data for different flow variables and age groups.
+This is a Dash app that visualizes correlations between the cyclical components of GDP and different labor transitions rates for various age groups..

 ## Dataset

-The dataset used in this app is stored in the `cont_STL.csv` file.
-It contains data related to flow variables and age groups.
+The dataset used in this app is stored in the `correlationGDP.csv` file.
 Make sure to place this file in the same directory as the `app.py` file.

 ## Installation